jorgelucas88/calculator-ce/README.md

 - Simple calculations using parentesis and decimal numbers

 **To be done**
-- Fix small bugs when entering invalid expressions and improve error handling
-- Reset display after user hitting "="
+- Two line display
-- Improve interface
+- Improve interface/Bootstrap
 - Unit tests
+- Type in the active calculator using keyboard

 **New features _(for the near future)_**
 - Instantiate more than one calculator